 Oregon produced one of the country’s worst rollouts of the new national health insurance program.
 While the crippled website eventually worked, Oregon’s failed to enroll a single person online.
 The state had to resort to hiring 400 people to process paper applications.

-They filed suit against Oracle – and settled by getting free Oracle software licenses for 6 years ($450M wasted, $60M settlement value), after which the state is now largely locked into Oracle software systems and paying annual license fees to Oracle for years to come.
-Looks like Oracle basically won the lawsuit.
+They filed suit against Oracle – and settled by getting free Oracle software licenses for 6 years ($450M wasted, $60M settlement value), after which the state is largely locked into Oracle software systems and paying annual license fees to Oracle for years to come.
+Looks like Oracle won the lawsuit.
 See State settles lawsuit with Oracle over Cover Oregon website